csev/dj4e/assn/django-girls/extend_your_application/README.md

 That means if you enter `http://127.0.0.1:8000/post/5/` into your browser, Django will understand that you are looking for a *view* called `post_detail` and transfer the information that `pk` equals `5` to that *view*.

 OK, we've added a new URL pattern to `blog/urls.py`!
 Let's refresh the page: http://127.0.0.1:8000/ Boom!
 The server has stopped running again.
-Have a look at the console – as expected, there's yet another error!
+Have a look at `python manage.py check` the console – as expected, there's yet another error!

 {% filename %}{{ warning_icon }} command-line{% endfilename %}